-Multiple DGPS units are used for the ground real-time kinematic (RTK) portion of the survey.
+A Thales Z-max DGPS unit is used for the ground real-time kinematic (RTK) portion of the survey.
 To collect accurate ground surveyed points, a GPS base unit is set up over monuments to broadcast a kinematic correction to a roving GPS unit.
 The ground crew uses a roving unit to receive radio-relayed kinematic corrected positions from the base unit.
-This method is referred to as real-time kinematic (RTK) surveying and allows precise location measurement ( $\sigma \leq 1.5$ cm $\sim 0.6$ in).
-544 RTK ground points were collected throughout the study areas and compared to LiDAR data for accuracy assessment.
-Figure 3 shows base station locations and detailed views of RTK point locations.
+This method is referred to as real-time kinematic (RTK) surveying and allows precise location measurement ($\sigma \leq 1.5$ cm ~ 0.6 in).
+Figure 4 shows examples of RTK point locations in the Ellsworth Creek study area.